Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: Approximation of Stationary Measures

 \subsection{Approximation of stationary measures}

 Let $dm$ denote the push-forward of Haar measure to $G/K$.
 Note that Haar measure is stationary for the homogeneous random dynamical system given by $(g_1,...,g_m)$.
 The following proposition compares the integral against a stationary measure $\mu$ for a perturbation $(f_1,...,f_m)$ and the Haar measure.
-Up to higher order terms, the difference between integrating against Haar and against $\mu$ is given by the integral of a particular function $\mc{U}$.
-We obtain an explicit expression for $\mc{U}$, which is useful because we can tell when $\mc{U}$ vanishes and thus when $\mu$ is near to Haar.
+Up to higher order terms, the difference between integrating against Haar and against $\mu$ is given by the integral of a particular function $\mc{U}(\phi)$.
+We obtain an explicit expression for $\mc{U}(\phi)$, which is useful because we can tell when $\mc{U}(\phi)$ vanishes and thus when $\mu$ is near to Haar.
 Compare the following with \cite[Prop.
-2]{dolgopyat2007simultaneous}. \begin{prop} Suppose that $S=(g_1,...,g_m)$ is a Diophantine tuple with elements in $G$.
+2]{dolgopyat2007simultaneous}. \begin{prop} Suppose that $S=(g_1,...,g_m)$ is a Diophantine tuple with elements in a compact connected semisimple group $G$ or elements in $\Isom(M)$ for an isotropic manifold $M$ with $\dim M\ge 2$.
+Let $G/K$ be a quotient of $G$ in the former case or a space $\Isom(M)^{\circ}$ acts transitively on in the latter.
 There exist constants $k$ and $C$ such that if $(f_1,...,f_m)$ is a tuple with elements in $\Diff^{\infty}(G/K)$ with $\varepsilon_0=\max_i d_{C^0}(f_i,g_i)<\inj G/K$, then the following holds for each stationary measure $\mu$ for the uniform Bernoulli random dynamical system generated by the $f_i$.
 Let $Y_i=\exp^{-1}_{g_i(x)}f_i(x)$.
 Then for any $\phi\in C^{\infty}(G/K)$, we have

 where $dm$ denotes the normalized push-forward of Haar measure to $G/K$ and

 Moreover,

 and the constants, including the constant in the big-$O$ in equation \eqref{eq:taylor_expansion_of_haar_1}, are stable in $S$. \end{prop}